SangamithraBalakrishnan-07/Lightweight-IDS-Assignment/README.md

 [https://www.unb.ca/cic/datasets/ids-2018.html](https://www.unb.ca/cic/datasets/ids-2018.html)

 Use the “Processed Traffic Data for ML Algorithms” folder from the dataset, which contains CSV files for each day of captured traffic.
+Note: The full merged dataset (~7 GB) was excluded from the GitHub repository due to file size limits.
 ---

 ## ⚙️ Folder Structure